fe-data/fe-docs/docs/apps/admin.rst

 Tools
 ^^^^^
 #.
+Sales dashboard.
+#.
 Scan a ticket to see its details.
 This is an informational scan only.
 #.
 Show and delete logging entries.
 #.
 Maintain email lists / closed user groups.
 #.
-Sales dashboard.
+Show, add, modify and delete webhooks.
 #.
+Show, add, modify and delete coupons.
+#.
 Export orders to Excel format.
 #.
 Export tickets to Excel format.
 #.
-Show, add, modify and delete webhooks.
+Export scans to Excel format.
 #.
 Export events.
 #.
 Import events.
 #.
 Send bulk order emails.